logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 See :ref:`key specifications for all Out series reports <category-out>`, plus:

-* These indicators group the matched pairs for all episodes reported in Out-3 to indicate significant clinical changes between episode start and finish
+* These indicators group the :ref:`matched pair <matching_measure_types>` for
+  all episodes reported in Out-3 to indicate significant clinical changes between episode start and end
 * The change for an episode is based on the effect size statistic which is defined as (score at episode start — score at episode end) / standard deviation of episode start scores for all episodes